mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

     int32 | 32-bit signed integer |
     int64 | 64-bit signed integer |
     uint8 | 8-bit unsigned integer|
+    uint16 | 16-bit unsigned integer |
+    uint32 | 32-bit unsigned integer |
+    uint64 | 64-bit unsigned integer |
+    int | Both int and uint contain same size, either 32 or 64 bit. | uint | Both int and uint contain same size, either 32 or 64 bit. | rune | It is a synonym of int32 and also represent Unicode code points. | byte | It is a synonym of uint8. | uintptr | It is an unsigned integer type.
+Its width is not defined, but its can hold all the bits of a pointer value.|

         2. Floating Point (Franctional numbers)